ptsmonteiro/openFDR/app/README.md

 ### Operations

 #### POST: /flight
-Creates/updates a new/existing flight.
+Creates/updates an ongoing flight.

-openFDR will call this regularly from the moment at least one engine is started to the moment engines are shutdown.

-openFDR will call this to submit partial or complete information for a flight.
+openFDR will call this regularly from the moment at least one engine is started to the moment all engines are shutdown to submit current data for a flight.
-The server should create or update the flight according to the provided flight ID.
+After engine shutdown, openFDR will do a last call containing all the flight data so that the server can close the flight.

 ##### request {#flight}
 ```json